charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representation.md

 of the Rubik's Cube state.

-However, our goal is *not* a minimal representation of the cube, bu a *unique* representation of the cube.
+However, our goal is *not* a minimal representation of the cube, but a *unique* representation of the cube.
 As we will see in a later post, the schema we use does not actually matter, so long as we can represent each unique state of the cube using a sequence